 Bio

-Anette Millington explores how visual patterns and textile embellishments convey meaning and communicate.
-She creates textile sculptures, prints, quilts, and collaborative design projects that connect craft and technology.
+Anette Millington explores how visual patterns and textile embellishments convey meaning and communicate in textile sculptures, prints, quilts, and collaborative design projects.
 As an art and design educator, Anette specializes in reflective pedagogy, materials-based thinking, and interdisciplinary methods.

 Anette is Associate Director of the MFA Textiles Program and Assistant Professor of Fashion Systems and Materiality at Parsons School of Design.
 Prior appointments include the School Associate Dean for First Year, the interdisciplinary year of study completed by every undergraduate student at Parsons.